MicrosoftDocs/cpp-docs/docs/standard-library/fpos-class.md

 ### Remarks

-The first constructor stores the offset *_Off*, relative to the beginning of file and in the initial conversion state (if that matters).
+The first constructor stores the offset *_Off*, relative to the beginning of file and in the initial conversion state.
 If *_Off* is -1, the resulting object represents an invalid stream position.

 The second constructor stores a zero offset and the object *_State*.